Medical Device Single Audit Program

 Ministry of Health Labor and Welfare (MHLW) & Pharmaceutical and Medical Devices Agency

-In addition to the members above, the European Union (EU) and World Health Organization (WHO) are MDSAP Official Observers.
-The new MDSAP Affiliate Members are Argentina’s National Administration of Drugs, Foods, and Medical Devices (ANMAT) and the Republic of Korea’s Ministry of Food and Drug Safety.
+In addition to the participating member countries, the European Union (EU) and the World Health Organization (WHO) serve as Official Observers of the Medical Device Single Audit Program (MDSAP).
+Argentina’s National Administration of Drugs, Foods, and Medical Devices (ANMAT) and South Korea’s Ministry of Food and Drug Safety (MFDS) have joined as Affiliate Members, reflecting growing international engagement with the program.

-The MDSAP audit cycle is three years, with an Initial Certification Audit, two Annual Surveillance Audits, and then a Recertification Audit.
+The MDSAP audit cycle spans three years and includes an Initial Certification Audit, followed by two Annual Surveillance Audits, and concludes with a Recertification Audit.

 Benefits of MDSAP